-- 1. Composition of the appeals committee: - a.
+1. Composition of the appeals committee:

+a.
 Vice President for Academic Affairs will preside over the hearing. b.
 Faculty member of the student's choice. c.
-Faculty member and student of the Vice President for Academic Affairs. d.
-President of the Student Body/Student Advisory Council. e.
-Vice President of Student Affairs. - 2.
-Other persons who should be available at the hearing: - a.
-The student who requested the hearing. b.
-The faculty member involved. c.
-Anyone the student or faculty member wishes to be present to substantiate the case. d.
-Chairperson and Divisional Dean. - 3.
-Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
-Consequently, the committee will recommend appropriate action by majority vote. - 4.
-The termination of the hearing finalizes the academic appeal procedure.
+Faculty member and student of the Vice President for Academic Affairs. c.
+Faculty member and student Advisory Council. c.
+Vice President of Student Affairs.

+2. Other persons who should be available at the hearing:

+a.
+The student who requested the hearing.
+D. The faculty member involved.
+C. Anyone the student or faculty member wishes to be present to substantiate the case. d.
+Chairperson and Divisional Dean.

+3. Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
+Consequently, the committee will recommend appropriate action by majority vote.

+4. The termination of the hearing finalizes the academic appeal procedure.